 - The Sun explodes in roughly 200,000 years, destroying all planets in range and leaving behind a lifeless black dwarf.

-- Artistic License Astronomy: The star Belul is stated to be 2 light years from Etanor (which is heavily implied to be Proxima Centauri).
+- Artistic License Space: The star Belul is stated to be 2 light years from Etanor (which is heavily implied to be Proxima Centauri).
 However, we know of no stars that close to Proxima Centauri or either of the Alpha Centauri stars.
 The closest candidate would be the Luhman 16 binary system, which wasn't discovered until 2009 (i.e. almost 50 years after the novel was written).

 - Casual Interplanetary Travel: Travel between planets in the Solar System is fairly easy with ships equipped with "space magnets".